 You might have noticed some green squares floating around Twitter.
 Like the laser eyes, they are part of the insider signaling that creates a sense of cause and belonging.
 Unlike the laser eyes, they are not directly about the price – they signal support for the proposed Taproot upgrade for the Bitcoin network.

-Why is this important?
+What is Taproot and why is it important?
 It’s not just the benefits the upgrade brings, which are significant.
 Taproot is important because it reminds us of what Bitcoin is.

 Before we dive into why this matters, let’s look at some of the main benefits of the proposed upgrade: